OpenCode vs Codex CLI: 161K vs 83K Stars, GPT-5.5 vs Scout Agent (2026)

 Key Difference: Prompt Customization

 OpenCode treats prompts as first-class configuration.
-Drop a markdown file in .opencode/agents/ and you have a new agent.
+Drop a markdown file in .opencode/agents/ and you have a new agent. v1.15 added a built-in customize-opencode skill for guided configuration.

 Tool Definitions Deep Dive